Robo Story: Robos

-The Robos were mainly bell-shaped and variously coloured.
-They were led by a spindlier robot named Old Robot who was often seen wearing a purple hat and using a cane.
-Other Robo characters included Robot Colossus, Robot Moron, Robot Radar, Robot Magician and Robot Hobo.
+The Robos are primarily bell-shaped and variously coloured.
+They are led by a grey, spindly, gentle robot named Old Robot who often uses a cane.
+Other Robo characters include Robot Colossus, Robot Moron, Robot Radar, Robot Magician and Robot Hobo.

-Robot Pasha, the green coloured military Robo was a skinny fool who was overly enthusiastic about the prospect of war, when the other Robos were hiding from the Wrigglers, he would jump up and shout "Attack!" before being muzzled and sat upon by the other Robos.

-Robot Moron would answer "I don't know" to any question he was asked, but on other occasions would philosophise, and when asked by the other Robos what he was talking about, would answer once more "I don't know."
+Robot Moron is a yellow naive robot who shows common sense but typically answers "I don't know" to any question he was asked.
+On some occasions he would philosophise, and when asked by the other Robos what he was talking about, would answer once more "I don't know."

+Robot Hobo is Old Robot's brother and has a similar appearance, but with a teal body and a purple hat and satchel.
+He is intelligent and articulate, and although he can be very helpful, he spends much of his time lazing about and getting drunk on oil.

+Robot Pasha is a green coloured military Robo who frequently says military phrases such as "Roger, over and out" in casual conversation.
+Because of his wartime experience and constant militaristic attitude, he sometimes foolishly tries attacking the Wrigglers, resulting in the other Robos restraining him.

-Robot Radar was a blue coloured robot, whose upper half could flip open, and a Radar dish would appear; from this he could both act as a spy, -to determine what the Wrigglers were planning- or provide entertainment by picking up signals, and acting as a television set.
+Robot Radar is a blue coloured robot whose upper half could flip open to reveal a radar dish.
+With this, he can both act as a spy on the Wrigglers or provide entertainment by picking up signals and acting as a television set.

-Robot Magician was a legend among the other Robos who would occasionally appear to save the day.
+Robot Magician is a legend among the other Robos who would occasionally appear to save the day.
 In one episode, when the Wrigglers had amassed an army to crush the Robos once and for all, Robot Magician sent all the Wrigglers into orbit and drove their leader insane.

-Robot Hobo would laze around in a junkyard getting drunk on oil.

-The series revolved around Myrtille (or 'Blueberry' as she was known in the English version.) trying to get to her space-shuttle (which the Wrigglers had stolen) so she could return to Earth.
+The series revolved around Myrtille (or 'Blueberry' as she was known in the English version) trying to get to her space shuttle (which the Wrigglers had stolen) so she could return to Earth.
 A running gag in the series was that Myrtille/Blueberry was sometimes referred to as the "girl-man" due to the Robos originally misidentifying her as a man.
 In the final episode Robot Magician sneaked into the Wriggler's headquarters and deactivated the central computer (the Revered Reverence).
-White Wriggler is thereafter seen with Myrtille/Blueberry as she is preparing to return to Earth.
-He has apparently made peace with the Robos, suggesting he was never really evil to begin with, and was only acting out of fear of the Revered Reverence.
+White Wriggler is afterwards seen with Myrtille/Blueberry as she is preparing to return to Earth.
+He has apparently made peace with the Robos, suggesting that he never had evil intentions and was only acting out of fear of the Revered Reverence.
 Myrtille plans to bring the Robos back to Earth with her, but the shuttle accidentally launches with only her and Robot Hobo on board.
-As they speed away from the Green Planet she turns and sees that Robot Hobo has become Robot Magician, who in fact he was all along.
+As they speed away from the Green Planet she turns and sees that Robot Hobo has become Robot Magician, who he actually was all along.

-The series employed a quite idiosyncratic style of animation, notable especially for its dark tone and sparse, industrial soundtrack.
+The series employed an idiosyncratic style of animation, notable especially for its intentionally rough, textural background art and sparse, industrial soundtrack.